How to use your scooms wool dryer balls

 How wool dryer balls work

 You may have noticed that wet laundry tends to clump together in the tumble dryer.
 This slows down the drying process and increases the drying time.
-Wool dryer balls separate laundry in the dryer so that hot air can circulate more evenly and efficiently.
+Tumble dryer wool balls separate laundry in the dryer so that hot air can circulate more evenly and efficiently.

 Saving energy & money!

-In our wool dryer ball tests using small, medium and large washing loads, drying times were reduced by 11% to 27%.
+For our wool dryer balls UK tests, we used small, medium and large washing loads, and found that drying times were reduced by 11% to 27%.
 We achieved the most reduced drying times with medium to small-sized loads.

 We calculated this based on: